green-rab/ShiningName/README.md

 As a hint I always load the file with debug parameters for performance reasons.
 After the automatic preview is finished I change the resolution parameters by commenting and uncommenting the code blocks and then execute the rendering directly with the RENDERING parameters.

-Finished!
-The rendered cad construction can now be exported as an STL file for a 3D print to realize an own name tag.
+**Finished!** The rendered cad construction can now be exported as an STL file for a 3D print.